Texel sheep

-The Texel is a Dutch breed of domestic sheep originally from the island of Texel.
-It is a heavy and muscular sheep, and produces a lean meat carcass.
+The Texel is a Dutch breed of domestic sheep originally from the island of Texel off the north coast of the Netherlands.
+It is a heavy and muscular sheep, often exhibiting extreme muscular hypertrophy, and tends to produce leaner lambs than some other breeds.
 It is polled, clean-faced and clean-legged, with white face and wool.
-The fibre diameter of the wool averages about 32 μ, with a staple length of 8±– cm; it is used mainly for knitting and hosiery wools.

 The Texel is distributed in approximately thirty-five countries in Europe, the Americas and Oceania, with estimated populations of over 5000 head in Argentina, Brazil, Chile, the Czech Republic and the United Kingdom.
+It is reared primarily for meat.

+A number of other breeds or sub-types derive from it.
+These include the Blue Texel, a colour variant with breed status; the British Texel, developed in Scotland in the latter twentieth century; the French Texel, developed in France from about 1930; and the Beltex and Swifter breeds.

 History

-The Texel sheep originated on the island of Texel, the largest of the Wadden Islands off the north coast of the Netherlands.
-The exact origin of the breed is unknown although it is thought to be a cross of the original Texel sheep with multiple English breeds.
-It was slowly bred into a meat breed of outstanding carcass quality.
-It is now one of the most common meat breeds in the Netherlands, making up seventy percent of the national flock.
+The Texel originated on the island of Texel, the largest of the Wadden Islands off the north coast of the Netherlands.
+The original sheep of the island were relatively long-legged animals of polder or marshland type, not dissimilar to the Fries Melkschaap.
+From the early years of the nineteenth century, these were systematically cross-bred with imported British stock of various breeds – among them the Border Leicester, the Leicester Longwool, the Lincoln Longwool and the Wensleydale – with the aim of improving meat production qualities.
+A herd-book was established in 1909.

-United Kingdom
+In the twenty-first century the Texel constitutes approximately 70% of all meat sheep in the Netherlands.
+A number of other breeds or sub-types derive from it.
+These include the Blue Texel, a colour variant with breed status; the British Texel, developed in Scotland in the latter twentieth century; the French Texel, developed in France from about 1930; and the Beltex and Swifter breeds.

 Stock imported from France by the Animal Breeding Research Organisation in Scotland in 1970 was cross-bred with a variety of British breeds including the Border Leicester, Hampshire Down, Leicester, Lincoln and Southdown, leading to the development of the British Texel; a herd-book was started in 1972.
 It is larger and heavier than the original Dutch stock, with weights to 120 kg for rams and 85 kg for ewes.
 It is the most numerous British breed, with a population in the early twenty-first century of some 350000 ewes.
 Some of the sheep are valuable: a ram lamb was sold in Lanark in 2009 for £231,000, and in 2020 another was auctioned for almost £368,000.

-Peru

-In 1951, Texel sheep breeder and exporter Herman J. Keijser of Den Burg exported 100 Texel ewes and rams to Peru on the cargo ship Baarn, where their stocks were used for both meat and wool.